PaulaRamiro/NpAUREO/GeneralWorkFlow.md

 + # bash #

-# Both databases were used indistinctly, selecting for each genre, the one that contained most samples of our interest
+# Both databases were used indistinctly, selecting for each genus, the one that contained most samples of our interest

 wget https://ftp.ncbi.nlm.nih.gov/genomes/genbank/assembly_summary_genbank.txt
 wget https://ftp.ncbi.nlm.nih.gov/genomes/refseq/assembly_summary_refseq.txt